Committed to Helping You Get Your Genentech Medicine

 I submitted the PAN online or gave the signed PAN to my doctor.
 Is there anything else I need to do to enroll?

 You do not need to do anything else, but your doctor does.
-He or she needs to submit a form called the Statement of Medical Necessity, or SMN.
+He or she needs to submit a form called the SMN.
 The SMN tells us your doctor wants to treat you with Tarceva.
 Make sure your doctor has sent us the SMN so you get help from us.

 My Health Plan Denied Coverage for Tarceva